stxapp/pysdk-demo/user_manual/docs/trading_bot.md

        - Cancel the created order.
        - Post new order with new price.

+Before the implementation we are going to need the SDK.
+### Installation

+Install the latest release via pip:

+    pip install stx-pysdk

+The SDK is built for python 3 only.
+If your system has both python2 and python3 manager installed then by default "pip" refers to python2 manager, so in order to install for python3 "pip3" would be used

+    pip3 install stx-pysdk

+### Implementation

 We will start with the creating a project with name `trading_bot`.
 And create a python file with name `bot.py` in which we are creating a class `TradingBot`.
 This class will contain all the operations of the bot.